menandmice/micetro_docs/guides/implementation/updates.rst

 Updating Appliances
 ^^^^^^^^^^^^^^^^^^^^
-The :guilabel:`Current status` show if any Appliances have updates pending.
+Under :guilabel:`Current status` you can see if any Appliances have updates pending.

 You can manually apply the update by clicking the :guilabel:`Update` button on the specific appliance.
 We recommend updating appliances one at a time.